The Bankrate promise

 1. Get multiple estimates

 You will have the best chance of finding a good deal on a repair by getting multiple estimates.
-This can also be helpful if you ever need to go back for additional maintenance because you will already know which places are inexpensive and have the level of service you’re looking for.
+This can also be helpful if you need to return for additional maintenance.
+You will already know which places are inexpensive and have the level of service you’re looking for.

 2. Ask for a labor estimate and cost

-You have to pay for both the materials used in the repairs and the cost of labor.
+You have to pay for both the materials used in the repairs and the labor cost.
 Some places won’t give you a good estimate of how much labor a repair will take or the hourly labor rate.

 Make sure you ask for this information when you get a quote.
 Even if you can’t get a hard number, knowing roughly how many hours the repair will take is helpful.
 Once you have a labor estimate, you can factor it into the full-price estimate for the repair.

 Body shops have sources for getting new parts to repair cars.
 But these may cost more because the shops add a profit margin.
 Putting in the extra effort and finding your own parts can be worth the work, but it doesn’t come without risk, according to Moody.